Note: As of summer of 2021, American Express is not offering balance transfers on its cards. Check back in the future for any updates to the policy.

 Compare balance transfer credit cards from Amex until you find the option that might work best for your needs.
 Keep in mind that some balance transfer credit cards offer 0 percent APRs for a longer timeline, whereas others might offer better rewards categories or the cardholder perks you prefer.
 Also, be sure to compare balance transfer cards based on the fees they charge, including annual fees.

 If you already have an American Express credit card and are within the introductory APR period, you can move onto the next step.
-However, you should note that the introductory APR period starts from the day you open your account, not on the date you actually transfer a balance.
+However, note that the introductory APR period starts from the day you open your account, not on the date you actually transfer a balance.
 If it’s been many months since you signed up for a balance transfer card, you may want to compare cards and sign up for a new one that lets you secure 0 percent APR for as long as possible.

 Step 2: Initiate a balance transfer on the phone or in your online account